owncloud-archive/documentation/admin_manual/configuration/server/harden_server.rst

     service fail2ban restart

-To test that the new, ownCloud, configuration has been loaded, use the following command:
+To test that the new ownCloud configuration has been loaded, use the following command:

 ::